Call Today! 888-234-8376

-Permanent life insurance definition: a type of life insurance policy that does not expire (as opposed to term life) and includes a death benefit and cash value savings.
+Permanent life insurance is a type of life insurance policy that does not expire (as opposed to term life) and includes a death benefit and cash value savings.
 The two main policies are whole life and universal life, with each type offering subtle to major differences dependent on policy design.

 Different Types of Permanent Life Insurance

 Permanent coverage, as opposed to level term life insurance, does not end upon a specified term.
-Rather, the policies either last your entire life, or they are designed to either end or become ‘paid-up’ at a specific age.
+Rather, the policies either last your entire life, or they are designed to either end or become paid-up at a specific age.

 The two main groups of permanent life insurance are whole life vs universal life.
 Each has its own pros and cons.
-Let’s start our discussion with Universal Life.

 Guaranteed death benefit